nespinoza/lcogtAP/README.md

    that you filled in in step 1.
 This will run the pipeline and save the products under a `red` folder, inside the project's folder (e.g., if the project was `kpBRIGHTSTARS`, products will be saved in `/data/keyproject/bright_stars/LCOGT/red`).
+   The pipeline will generate photometry for all the datasets in the folder for which no photometry is yet available that have dates (which is measured from the folder name, i.e., if the dataset is in `/data/keyproject/bright_stars/LCOGT/red/20170320` it assumes the dataset is from 2017/03/20) whithin one week from today (measured from your computer's date).

 If you are interested in what the pipeline does, read the next section.
 If you don't care, move to the "Products" section.